barotto/IBMulator/README.md

 The PS/1 audio channel reverb setting also have the following value available:

 * `auto`: use the same value used in `[pcspeaker]:chorus`.

+Stereo audio card sources can be configured with **crossfeed**, designed to improve headphone listening.
+This is implemented using the Bauer stereophonic-to-binaural DSP (bs2b), and so it offers its presets:

+ * `on`: same as `bauer`
+ * `bauer`: "Benjamin Bauer" preset (frequency cut 750Hz, feed level 4.5 dB), close to a virtual speaker placement with azimuth 30 degrees and distance of about 3 meters.
+ * `moy`: "Chu Moy" preset (frequency cut 700Hz, feed level 6.0 dB), close to the parameters of a Chu Moy's crossfeeder.
+ * `meier`: "Jan Meier" preset (frequency cut 650Hz, feed level 9.5 dB), making the smallest changes in the original signal for relaxing listening.
+This is close to the parameters of a crossfeeder implemented in Jan Meier's CORDA amplifiers.

 #### DSP filters